 Amazing, right?
 Just wait... that's not even the best part!

 Salicylic acid is oil soluble, which means it dissolves with oil (rather than with water).
 It is compatible with our skin's lipid (fat) structures so it penetrates beyond the outer layer of the skin (called the stratum corneum if you want to get technical!).

-The real magic happens here, deep in your pores: salicylic acid will remove dead skin cells, excess oil and sebum that's causing clogged pores.
+The real magic happens here, deep in your pores: salicylic acid will remove dead skin, excess oil and regulate sebum production.
 Clogged pores can lead to acne - both blackheads and whiteheads - as well as general skin congestion.

 "Normal" skin sheds in a regular cycle, but acne prone skin does not.
 Dead skin cells stick together which causes pores to clog and then stretch to make room for the excess.